Neo-47/RL-in-a-Nutshell/DQN /Human level control through deep RL/README.md

 The emulator's internal state is not observed by the agent; instead the agent observes an image from the emualator, which is a vector of pixel values representing the current screen.
 In addition it recieves a reward *rt* representing the change in game score.

+There is a change to the reward structure of the games during training only.
+As the scale of scores varies greatly form game to game, all positive rewards were clipped at 1 and all negative rewards were clipped at -1, leaving 0 rewards unchanged.
+Clipping the rewards in this manner limits the scale of the error derivative and makes it easier to use the same learning rate across mulitple games.
+At the same time, it could affect the performance of the agent since it cannot differeniate between rewards of different magnitude.

 The algorithm is shown here;

 <p align="center">
 <img src = "https://user-images.githubusercontent.com/19307995/44313359-b7317c00-a407-11e8-988f-d6324a74f726.png"/>